-Ted chnical ir ndicator descrip otion she et A2 Alignment Zero tolerance of fraud and Principles of good o overnance require accountability, corruption A7 clean administration on and resp onsible use of public A1 Indicator Number of dismissals for fraud and Rationale a leading measure of orruption based on short name corruption per 100 000 population A3 Results- chain level Outcome A8 Definition reported to the mu review, normalised Corruption is defin Combating of Cor Chapter 2(s3) and within the ambit of nicipality du d per 100 00 ed broadly i rupt Activiti any crimina fraud and corruption ring the period under 00 of the population.
-In the Prevention and es Act 12 of 2004 in offence that may fall on is included for the ndicator.
-INDICATOR ASSIGNMENT GG5.2 A4 Back to Basics pillar Good governance A9 Indicator Formula raud and corruption / cipality) x 100 000 A5 Unit of measurement Number of dismissals A6 Frequency of reporting Annual A10 Indicator origin ISO O 11.4 deriv ative A11 Notes on calculation None A12 Additional notes the other related of should be a predic systems of ac outcome inc d in conjunction with licators of which this equences to follow if are functioning ly. orting Isibility Ар plies to Munic cipal Cate jory R eadiness Sha ared Me etro Yes Tier 2 B1 Data Element (1) Number of dismissals for fraud and corruption at the metro B4 Source Municipal legal services directorate C1 Data Element (2) Population: Number of persons who reside within the municipal boundaries.
+Tec chnical ir ndicator descrip otion she et A2 Alignment Zero tolerance of fraud and Principles of good a overnance i require accountability, corruption A7 clean administration on and resp onsible use of public a leading measure of A1 Indicator Number of dismissals for fraud and Rationale orruption based on short name corruption per 100 000 population A3 Results- chain level Outcome A8 Definition reported to the mu review, normalised Corruption is defin- Combating of Cor Chapter 2(s3) and a within the ambit of ber of dismissals for fraud and corrupto the municipality during the period unormalised per 100 000 of the population is defined broadly in the Prevention ing of Corrupt Activities Act 12 of 200 ((s3)) and any criminal offence that make ambit of this definition is included for purposes of this indicator.
+INDICATOR ASSIGNMENT GG5.2 A4 Back to Basics pillar Good governance A9 Indicator Formula raud and corruption / ipality) x 100 000 A5 Unit of measurement Number of dismissals A6 Frequency of reporting Annual A10 Indicator origin ISO 0 11.4 deriv ative A11 Notes on calculation None A12 Additional notes the other related of should be a predic systems of ac outcome indictor of conse d in conjunction with icators of which this equences to follow if are functioning orting Isibility Ар plies to Munic cipal Cate gory R eadiness Sha red Me etro Yes Tier 2 B1 Data Element (1) Number of dismissals for fraud and corruption at the metro B4 Source Municipal legal services directorate C1 Data Element (2) Population: Number of persons who reside within the municipal boundaries.
 C4 Source StatsSA General Household Survey B2 Frequency of collection Annual B5 Units Dismissals C2 Frequency of collection Annual C5 Units Population B3 Definition dismissals aris reported to the m the municipality elected office-bes broadly in the Activities Act 12 o offence that may is a simple count of sing from fraud and conunicipality involving in his/her official caparer or employee).
-Conversion and Combrevention and Combrevention in Chapter 2(solution in Chapter 3) fall within the ambit the purposes of this corruption cases a representative of pacity (whether an prruption is defined pating of Corrupt bi3) and any criminal of this definition is C3 Definition Number of people e residing in the municipal area B6 Notes This refers only to year and does n o dismissals reported not related to conclud nain open from previo within the financial led cases or cases C6 Notes None
+Conversion and Combrevention and Combrevention in Chapter 2(solution in Chapter 3) fall within the ambit the purposes of this corruption cases a representative of pacity (whether an prruption is defined pating of Corrupt bi3) and any criminal of this definition is C3 Definition Number of people e residing in the municipal area B6 Notes This refers only to year and does n o dismissals reported not related to conclud nain open from previo within the financial ed cases or cases C6 Notes None